Invicton-Labs/terraform-cidr-merge-null/README.md

 The module accepts a map of lists of objects so that multiple CIDR sets can be merged (independently of one another) with a single instance of the module, which prevents a `for_each` or `count` on the module with a value that may not be known at plan time.
 Each list in the map contains objects that have fields for a CIDR and metadata.
 The output of the module includes, for each merged CIDR, the set of CIDR/metadata objects that it contains.
 This allows metadata such as a description (e.g. "route to database subnet") to be merged by the user to create merged metadata (e.g. a description for a merged CIDR that includes the descriptions for all of the CIDRs contained within).

+The module produces two outputs: one is just the merged CIDRs in a list (mapped by the same group keys as the input), while the other contains additional metadata that may be useful.

 The module works by:
 1. Converting all CIDRs to use their first IP address as the prefix (e.g. `["10.0.1.0/16"]` becomes `["10.0.0.0/16"]`).
 1. Removing any duplicate CIDRs.